 If there is any change in the information given in the form, the change should be informed in the application form itself.

 PAYMENT OF CENTRAL EXCISE DUTY:

-Central Excise Duty is payable on a monthly basis by 5th of the following month.
+Central Excise Duty is payable on a monthly basis by the 5th of the following month.
 Duty can be paid through the current account (Personal Ledger Account) or CENVAT Credit.
-Small Scale units availing exemption are required to pay duty on 15th of the month following the end of the month.
+Small Scale units availing exemption are required to pay duty on the 15th of the month following the end of the month.
 Duty is payable electronically or by banking channels through TR-6 challan.
-The prescribed challan form TR-6 should be filled in giving details like name and fifteen digit ECC number of the manufacturer, the code number of excise commissioner/division/range etc.
+The prescribed challan form TR-6 should be filled in giving details like name and fifteen digit ECC number of the manufacturer, the code number of excise commissioner/division/range, etc.

 FILING OF CENTRAL EXCISE RETURN:

-The Central excise return shall be filed on or before 10th of next month.
+The Central excise return shall be filed on or before the 10th of next month.
 In the case of a dealer, the excise return shall be filed on a quarterly basis.
 Following are the forms and description of returns

 ER-1: Manufacturer not eligible for SSI Concession

 ER-3: Quarterly Return BY SSI

 ER-4: Annual Financial Information Statement